ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 ### -MetadataFiles

-The array of yaml file which describes metadata for this formatting.
+The array of yaml file which describes common metadata for this formatting session.
 The all specified metadata are attached to all source document files.

 |||